LiskArchive/lips/proposals/lip-introduce_the_auth_module.md

 In the Lisk protocol, some verification steps are common to all transactions.
 In particular, to validate a transaction it is necessary to validate the [signatures](https://lisk.com/documentation/lisk-sdk/protocol/accounts.html#keys) and the [nonce](https://lisk.com/documentation/lisk-sdk/protocol/accounts.html#nonce).
 These validation steps are handled by the authentication (auth) module.

-In this LIP we specify the properties, serialization, and default values of the auth module, as well as the protocol logic processed during a block lifecycle, the commands, and the functions exposed to other modules and to off-chain services.
+In this LIP we specify the properties, serialization, and default values of the Auth module, as well as the protocol logic processed during a block lifecycle, the commands, and the functions exposed to other modules and to off-chain services.

 ## Rationale